Nuvei/nuvei-plugin-woocommerce/readme.txt

 = 3.3.0 =
 * Nuvei Order's action buttons and Nuvei Order's messages were added into WCFM Order details page.
+* When Void DMN come, and this is an Auto-Void, directly return response to the Cashier.

 = 3.2.4 =
 * Fix for the broken DMN log record in the log file.